-It is quite easy to understand why companies are in dire need of information security managers: Almost every day new threats or vulnerabilities are discovered and the risk of major security incidents only seem to rise.
+It is easy to understand why companies are in dire need of information security managers: Almost every day, new threats or vulnerabilities are discovered, and the risk of major security incidents keeps rising.

-Earning a CISM certification demonstrates you have sufficient skills to understand the relationship between an information security program and broader business objectives.
-As stated before, this specific skillset is in extremely high demand and is an excellent choice for career progression.
+Earning CISM certification demonstrates that you have sufficient skills to understand the relationship between an information security program and broader business objectives.
 Here are a few practical tips to help you pass your CISM exam.

 1. Read the ISACA’s exam candidate information guide

-Every year, ISACA publishes an updated version of its candidate guide.
+ISACA publishes a free updated version of its candidate guide every year.
 It provides lots of practical information for the CISM exam.
-The latest version can be freely downloaded here and can be used to review important topics such as exam registration, deadlines and key details for exam-day administration.
+You can review important topics such as exam registration, deadlines and key details for exam-day administration.
 It even contains valuable information such as the exam domains, the number of exam questions, exam length and languages.
 No candidate should take the CISM exam without reading this guide.

 2. Learn to think like a manager

 Unlike other security certifications, the CISM is management-focused.
-While it is important for candidates to have a proper understanding of the technical concepts covered by the exam, it is essential to think like a manager.
-For instance, during the exam, what seems to be the perfect technical solution may not represent the correct answer.
-It is necessary to take into consideration factors such as company strategy, the costs involved and how a security control may negatively affect business process.
+While it is essential for candidates to properly understand the technical concepts covered by the exam, it is essential to think like a manager.
+For instance, during the exam, what seems to be the perfect technical solution may not be the correct answer.
+You’ll need to consider factors such as company strategy, the costs involved and how a security control may negatively affect the business process.
 Developing a manager mindset and using a holistic, business-oriented approach is the best approach for solving CISM questions.

-As with any other ISACA’s top certification, checking the official CISM Exam Resources should be a priority.
-The CISM Review Manual, available both as a hardcopy or in e-book format, is comprehensive and easy-to-navigate, as it is divided according to CISM’s four job practice areas: Information Security Governance, Information Risk Management, Information Security Program Development and Management and Information Security Incident Management.
+As with other ISACA’s top certifications, checking the official CISM Exam Resources should be a priority.
+The CISM Review Manual, available both as a hardcopy and as an e-book, is comprehensive and easy to navigate because it is divided into CISM’s four job practice areas: information security governance (17%), information security risk management (20%), information security program (33%) and incident management (30%).

 The CISM Review Manual features important items such as task and knowledge statements, self-assessment questions, suggested resources for further reading and an extensive glossary covering all the exam concepts.
-Its latest version has been updated to also include new elements like “in-practice questions,” knowledge checks designed to reinforce and enhance the learning process, and case studies, making it easier to gain a practical perspective on the exam content.
+The latest version has been updated to include new elements such as “in-practice questions,” knowledge checks designed to reinforce and enhance the learning process, and case studies, making it easier to gain a practical perspective on the exam content.

-Should you decide to use the CISM Review Manual, you can be certain the answer to each and every exam question is explained somewhere amongst its pages.
+Should you decide to use the CISM Review Manual, you can be sure the answer to every exam question is explained somewhere on its pages.